This post may contain affiliate links. We may earn money from the companies mentioned in this post.

 them, other than what the pet store staff member (who is almost always

-unqualified to do so) may try to explain, you are left to sink or swim
+unqualified to do so, no offense) may try to explain, you are left to sink or swim

 on your own.

 Don't worry!
-As a certified dog trainer, I can steer you in the right direction, showing you which collars I use myself and which ones you need to stay away from.
-I'll give you my best recommendations for different ages of puppy or adult dog, as well as how to choose a collar based on your dog's temperament and not size.
+As a certified dog trainer, I can steer you in the right direction, showing you which collars I use myself and which ones you should avoid.

 This is the collar that most people are familiar with.
 It is